elatov/elatov.github.io/_posts/2013-11-19-update-chrubuntu-13-04-13-10-samsung-chromebook.md

 If I see a new version of the browser I will try again.
 Or whenever a newer version of the pepper flash comes out, I will try that as well.

 Lastly, the sound for flash stopped working as well.
-With the above fix, all the local media players were fine but flash didn&#8217;t work with pulseaudio.
-I found a couple links that stated that flash doesn&#8217;t support pulseaudio yet (<a href="https://wiki.archlinux.org/index.php/PulseAudio#Flash_content" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.archlinux.org/index.php/PulseAudio#Flash_content']);">link1</a>).
+With the above fix, all the local media players were fine but flash didn't work with pulseaudio.
+I found a couple links that stated that flash doesn't support pulseaudio yet (<a href="https://wiki.archlinux.org/index.php/PulseAudio#Flash_content" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.archlinux.org/index.php/PulseAudio#Flash_content']);">link1</a>).
 So I decided to get rid pulseaudio for now:

     $ sudo apt-get remove pulse-audio --purge
     $ sudo apt-get autoremove --purge